haskelladdict/sconcho/sconcho/doc/manual.rst

-Without an active symbol (the *Active Symbol Tool* shows **No Active Symbol**) selecting grid cells will highlight them in a light grey color.
+Without an active symbol (the *Active Symbol Tool* shows **No Active Symbol**) selecting grid cells will highlight them in a light gray color.
 As soon as a symbol is activated it will be inserted into the highlighted grid cells.
 If a symbol is already active while selecting grid cells, the symbol will be inserted into the highlighted cells immediately.